randogp a year ago

 There's very little rain in the summer months, the average for July rounds off to 0.0in.
 I don't remember if there was any significant rain in May or June, but I'd be surprised if it was more than 1-5% of the total.
 I guess there's lawn irrigation, though.

-• dredmorbius 15 hours ago
+• dredmorbius a year ago

 SF has pretty limited lawn irrigation as well.
 Depending on how the sewerage system is divided, some parts of the city have effectively none.

-• Terr_ 17 hours ago
+• Terr_ a year ago

 Also, it's not so finely-grained that it seems like a privacy problem.

-tonetegeatinst 18 hours ago
+tonetegeatinst a year ago

 Pretty sure I heard wastewater can be used to detect sudden spikes of drug usage or sudden outbreaks.
 Not surprising.

-wigster 10 hours ago
+wigster a year ago

 why not just put the word "genetic/genome" at the front of that headline?